Make Congress Work Again!

 Amendment Window after Commission Recommends Legislation

 After the commission submits its recommended legislation, a 10-day amendment window opens.
-Any member can propose amendments, requiring a simple majority to pass.
-Unapproved amendments must include written reasons for denial.
+Any Member of Congress can propose amendments and unapproved amendments must include written reasons for denial.

 Expedited House Procedures

-Once the amendment window closes, the bill is automatically introduced, sent to committee for up to 30 days, then discharged.
+Once the amendment window closes, the bill is automatically introduced so long as five members of the majority party and two members of the minority party sponsor it.
+Once introduced, the bill is sent to committee for up to 30 days, then discharged.
 Floor debate is limited to 20 hours with no amendments, and passage requires a simple majority vote.

 Expedited Senate Procedures and Nuclear Option

-The bill is automatically introduced and sent to committee for up to 30 days.
-Floor debate is limited to 20 hours with no amendments, and it passes by simple majority—Rule XXII does not apply.
+Once the amendment window closes, the bill is introduced automatically so long as five members of the majority party and two members of the minority party sponsor it.
+Once introduced, the bill is sent to committee for up to 30 days.
+Floor debate is limited to 20 hours with no amendments, and passages requires a simple majority vote—Rule XXII (the Filibuster Rule) does not apply.

 Fallback Mechanism